-Q. What is it about your best work campers that makes them stand out above the rest?
+Q. What is it about your best working campers that makes them stand out above the rest?

-A. What is probably most important to me is that the work camper not try to run the campground the way they see fit.
+A. What is probably most important to me is that the working campers not try to run the campground the way they see fit.
 They should be able to follow instructions and directions, and carry out all work as instructed or asked to.

 Q. What can working campers do to get your attention?

 A. They should pay close attention to detail as I am adamant about my park being clean, offering curb appeal to the potential RVer.
 A working camper should be safety minded and always make the camper feel important by giving them the best possible customer service.

 Q. What would you like to see on a job application?

 A. I want to see experience along with references that I can check.
 Grammar and punctuation is not as important to me as cleanliness, friendliness, and efficiency while performing their duties.

 Q. How do you decide how many hours should be worked in exchange for a campsite?

 A. To be perfectly honest, I am following what I have read in other working camper ads.
 20-25 hours of work in exchange for a full hook up site with propane is what I am offering my current working campers.